Vector35/arch-arm64/README.md

 ## Testing

+There are three tests:

+- [./disassembler/test.py](./disassembler/test.py) test of disassembler module, isolated from the architecture module or Binary Ninja
+- [./test_disasm.py](./test_disasm.py) test of disassembler, using the architecture module through the binaryninja API
-- [arm64test.py](./arm64test.py) currently implements a very basic "lift to string and compare" set of unit tests
+- [./arm64test.py](./arm64test.py) runs a very basic "lift to string and compare" test
-- [disassembler/test.py](./disassembler/test.py) implements a very basic "disassemble to string and compare" set of unit tests

 Personal Binary Ninja users can test via the built in console: